 John Henderson - blessed with a rural up-bringing in Scotland

-JNK in 1932 My father got his first Primary School Headship out at Banknock, Kilsyth in 1944, and it was there that I joined Infants I on a more permanent basis.
-The schoolhouse was a lovely villa surrounded by wonderful farmland for playing in plus of course, convenient burns for guddlin' in.
-The village schooling was great, and, as a mad-keen footballer, and the school 'goalie' eventually in Primary 3, I had the delight of meeting my hero, 'Geordie' Young of Rangers and Scotland, at a match on the village blaes football pitch atop the local 'bing' in honour of Banknock United's winning the Scottish Juvenile Cup.
+My father was appointed to his first Primary School Headship out at Banknock, Kilsyth in 1944, and it was there that I joined Infants I on a more permanent basis.
+The schoolhouse was a lovely villa surrounded by wonderful farmland for playing in, plus, of course, convenient burns for guddlin' in.
+The village schooling was great, and, as a mad-keen footballer, and the school 'goalie' eventually in Primary 3, I had the delight of meeting my hero, 'Geordie' Young of Rangers and Scotland, at a match on the village blaes football pitch atop the local 'bing' in honour of Banknock United's winning of the Scottish Juvenile Cup.

-Then attending Glasgow University and Jordanhill College followed from 1957-62.
-At the College, I not only took distinctions in P.E., Primary Education and Secondary School Mathematics, but also made a bit of a name for myself as a prodigious goal kicker with the very successful College rugby team, averaging over 200 points per season for six years, and eventually playing representative rugby for Glasgow.
-However, much more importantly, I met my future wife Olive at Jordanhill early on in our teacher training there, and eventually, during our third year, I persuaded her to marry me as soon as we had built a 'nest-egg' from our respective starting years in teaching.
+Attending Glasgow University and Jordanhill College followed from 1957-62.
+At the College, I not only took distinctions in Physical Education, Primary Education and Secondary School Mathematics, but I also made a bit of a name for myself as a prodigious goal kicker with the nationally successful College rugby team, averaging over 200 points per season for six years, and eventually playing representative rugby for Glasgow.
+However, much more importantly, I met my future wife Olive early on in our teacher training at Jordanhill, and eventually, during my final year at college, I persuaded her to marry me as soon as we had built a 'nest-egg' from our respective starting years in teaching.
 The 'nest-egg' was small, but none the less we were married in 1963 in North Kelvinside Church, Glasgow.

 A newly built semi-detached 'chalet' in Torbrex, Stirling was our starter house in 1963 - 'capitalists' with a mortgage of £26 a month on a salary of £770 per annum!
 It was tight, particularly with Evan's arrival in June 1964, but we managed somehow.
 The nearness of our house to my job over the fence as Maths/PE teacher in the new High School of Stirling was very handy, not only for the extra night classes I did to supplement my pittance salary, but also for my commitment to voluntary after-school work with the rugby teams, the Boys' Brigade at St. Ninians, playing cricket for Stirling County and travelling to continue my rugby playing career with Jordanhill College.

-In August 1965 I was promoted to the post of Assistant in P.E. at Glasgow University and then two years later to a Special Assistantship in Mathematics and Games at a school near Newton Mearns.
-We moved again in 1968 to allow me to take up an appointment as village dominie at St. Cyrus Primary School, Montrose and it was here that both Kerr and Lindsay were born in 1968 and 1970 respectively.
-The children's upbringing continued thereafter in Schoolhouse, Gargunnock from 1971 when I was appointed head of the village primary school there.
+In August 1965 I was promoted to the post of Assistant in P.E. at Glasgow University and then two years later to a Special Assistantship in Mathematics and Games at a private school, Belmont House, in Newton Mearns.
+We moved again in 1968 to allow me to take up an appointment as village dominie at St. Cyrus Primary School, Montrose, and it was here that both Kerr and Lindsay were born in 1968 and 1970 respectively.
+The children's upbringing continued thereafter in Schoolhouse, Gargunnock, Stirling from 1971, after I had been appointed head of the village primary school there.
 In 1974 I gained a post as Lecturer in Primary Education at Moray House College of Education, Edinburgh, but, rather than go to the city, we bought and renovated a big flat in the Riverside, Stirling before cashing in just over two years later to purchase a modern bungalow back in Gargunnock.

-After a round-the-world trip to New Zealand and Australia from early November 1995 to late January 1996 in order to visit relatives and see the sights, Olive and I decided in 1997 to make our most popular holiday destination from 1984 onwards - Paphos District, Cyprus - our second home.
-Thus, from then on we have gradually increased the time we spend there in our villa at the edge of the village of Emba.
+Then, building on our experiences of an around-the-world trip to New Zealand and Australia in order to visit relatives, and see the sights, Olive and I decided in 1998, 'to escape' and make a maisonette in our most popular holiday destination [from 1984 onwards] - Paphos, Cyprus - our second home.
+Eventually, after we had traded-in our maisonette for a large villa [with swimming pool!] in Emba in the year 2000, this became our only owned residence!
+From then on, we have gradually increased the time we spend there to 49 weeks each year!"

 Return to Stories from John Henderson